Nemo64/meteor-translator/README.md

 - a template helper which will be available as soon as meteors UI engine is done
 - autodetect of languages (not tested at branch `feature-autodetect`)
 - pluralisation
+- global language (so all translators use the same, except if specified otherwise)